liferay/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/03-ltr/01-learning-to-rank-intro.markdown

 @product-ver@, Service Pack 1/Fix Pack 2 and later, supports Learning to Rank through its support of Elasticsearch versions 6.x and 7.4.x.
-It requires a [Liferay Enterprise Search](https://help.liferay.com/hc/en-us/articles/360014400932) subscription.
-It's important to understand that the [Elasticsearch Learning to Rank plugin](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) is not produced by Elasticsearch, and there is not a pre-built plugin for all of
+It requires a [Liferay Enterprise Search](https://help.liferay.com/hc/en-us/articles/360014400932) (LES) subscription.
+It's important to understand that the [Elasticsearch Learning to Rank plugin](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) is not produced by Elastic, and there is not a pre-built plugin for all of
 @product@'s supported Elasticsearch versions.

 ## Disabling Learning to Rank on a Search Page